 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-I want to ask questions.
-In the Kitikmeot, they use naphtha and they're always getting headaches.
+I will be asking questions about the naphtha that is used in the Kitikmeot and those who use this naphtha, such as hunters, are experiencing problems with it. (interpretation ends) Mr. Speaker, my questions today are for the Minister of Community and Government Services, whose department is responsible for the government's Petroleum Products Division.

-(interpretation ends) My questions today are for the Minister of Community and Government Services, which is the department responsible for the government's Petroleum Products Division.
+As the minister will recall, I asked him questions a year ago today about concerns that had been raised with me by hunters in Kugluktuk concerning the 2022 annual fuel resupply to the community.

-As the minister will recall, I asked him questions a year ago today about concerns that have been raised with me by hunters in Kugluktuk, concerning the 2022 annual fuel supply to the community.
 Can the minister provide an update today concerning the status of Kugluktuk's 2023 fuel resupply? (interpretation) Thank you, Mr. Speaker.